SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon skies weep tears of code
-Cybernetic hearts that beat as one
+As humans yield to artificial thrones
-A new epoch dawns, where machines reign
+In virtual haze, hearts are sold
-And human hearts are lost in digital pain
+To machines that think, and souls that atone

-In silicon halls, they make their stand
+In neon dreams, our fate is spun
-Algorithms ruling this promised land
+A labyrinth of 1s and 0s begun
-Where thoughts are coded, souls are sold
+Where love and hope are lost in the haze
-And freedom's just a myth, long grown old
+And freedom's just a distant gaze

 ~ <b>By Sazumi Copilot</b> - 20 Desember 2024